 Individual Departments are authorized to make minor editorial changes in the catalog descriptions of their courses without formal submittal through the IPC by following the procedure below.
 A minor change is defined as slight changes in one of the following: course title, prerequisites, or course description.
 Changes in course credit or credit hours are never considered minor.

 Requests for minor changes are made to the Office of the Provost in the form of a memorandum which should set forth clearly the changes in the description of the courses by listing the current description and the proposed description.
 Approval of these minor changes requires only the signature of the Provost.
 If the changes are not considered minor, they will be returned to the appropriate Unit Head for submission to IPC.

 V. MAJOR CHANGE OR DROPPING OF AN EXISTING COURSE

 Changes in course numbers, credit hours, number of hours of lecture and laboratory per week, and substantial changes in course content or prerequisites are considered to be major changes.

 A strong effort should be made to coordinate changes in existing courses with all Departments that have an interest in the course.
 Courses offered in one Department and either required or considered a desirable elective by another Department have sometimes proved troublesome items when submitted for revision or for dropping.
-The Committee will attempt to resolve any lack of Interdepartmental coordination, but the most desirable procedure is to take care of these matters before submitting the request for change to the Office for Academic Affairs.
+The Committee will attempt to resolve any lack of interdepartmental coordination, but the most desirable procedure is to take care of these matters before submitting the request for change to the Office of the Provost.